fiszbein-lab/evopython/README.md

 # evopython
-*evopython* is an object-oriented Python package designed for genome-scale feature parsing and subsequent resolution from whole-genome alignment data.
+`evopython` is an object-oriented Python package designed for genome-scale feature resolution from whole-genome alignment data.

 ## Installation
 `evoython` depends on just